 Pay-as-you-go customers - be careful

 If you don't get inclusive minutes when you top up, you'll be charged standard rates for local calls.
-In some cases, the cost of a local call can be more than the charge for an 0800 call, so check first.
+In most cases, the cost of a local call can be more than the charge for an 0800 call, so check first.

 What about 0870/0845 numbers?